-No Contact Orders
+XVIII.
+No-Contact Orders

-No Contact Orders are issued to prohibit individuals from visiting, calling, or sending messages to each other, whether physically, electronically, directly or through third parties.
-No Contact Orders are not disciplinary actions and do not become part of an individual's conduct record.
-However, failure to abide by a No Contact Order may result in disciplinary action and could result in disciplinary sanctions and a conduct record.
-Alleged violations of No Contact Orders involving students will be investigated and adjudicated by the Dean of Student's office.
+No-contact orders are issued to prohibit individuals from visiting, calling, or sending messages to each other, whether physically, electronically, directly, or through third parties.
+No-contact orders are not disciplinary actions and do not become part of an individual's conduct record.
+However, failure to abide by a no-contact order may result in disciplinary action and could result in disciplinary sanctions and a conduct record.
+Alleged violations of no-contact orders involving students will be investigated and adjudicated by the Office of Student and Community Life.
 For employees, Human Resources will investigate and resolve alleged violations.

-The Title IX Coordinator or Deputy Title IX Coordinator has authority to issue No Contact Orders in cases involving allegations of sexual harassment.
-In so doing, the Title IX Coordinator or Deputy Title IX Coordinator will consider all known facts and circumstances that may be relevant to whether a No Contact Order should be issued, including, but not limited to:
+The Title IX Coordinator or Deputy Title IX Coordinator has authority to issue no-contact orders in cases involving allegations of sexual harassment.
+In so doing, the Title IX Coordinator or Deputy Title IX Coordinator will consider all known facts and circumstances that may be relevant to whether a no-contact order should be issued, including, but not limited to:

-- Whether there are allegations, threats, or evidence of physical violence, emotional abuse, intimidation that suggest a danger to either party or to the community; - The respective living arrangements of the parties; - Whether the parties share classes, work spaces, or offices; - How to fairly manage any shared extracurricular activities; - How to address issues resulting from overlapping social circles or professional obligations; - The Title IX Coordinator may put a No Contact Order in place even if students do not request one if circumstances warrant it.
+- Whether there are allegations, threats, or evidence of physical violence, emotional abuse, or intimidation that suggest a danger to either party or to the community; - The respective living arrangements of the parties; - Whether the parties share classes, work spaces, or offices; - How to fairly manage any shared extracurricular activities; and - How to address issues resulting from overlapping social circles or professional obligations.

+The Title IX Coordinator may put a no-contact order in place even if students do not request one if circumstances warrant it.

-No Contact Orders typically remain in place until the Title IX Coordinator or a Deputy Title IX Coordinator deems it no longer necessary.
-Prior to dismissing a No Contact Order, the Title IX Coordinator or a Deputy Title IX Coordinator will consult with all parties involved.
-No Contact Orders that are long standing will be reviewed at least every 4 months with each party.
-The purpose of the review is to assess compliance, effectiveness, and to determine if any changes need to be made.
+No-contact orders typically remain in place until the Title IX Coordinator or a Deputy Title IX Coordinator deems it no longer necessary.
+Prior to dismissing a no-contact order, the Title IX Coordinator or a Deputy Title IX Coordinator will consult with all parties involved.
+No-contact orders that are long-standing will be reviewed at least every four months with each party.
+The purpose of the review is to assess compliance and effectiveness, and to determine if any changes need to be made.

+XIX.
 Prevention and Education

 The College offers prevention and education programs designed reduce and eliminate sexual harassment, including sexual violence, in the campus community.
 These programs are available to faculty, staff, students, and covered third parties.
+Incoming students and new employees receive primary prevention and awareness programming, and returning students and current employees receive ongoing training and related programs.
 Education programs include, but are not limited to, bystander intervention, social event management, and programs around consent.
 More information is available on the College website.